NYCPlanning/labs-factfinder/ISSUE_TEMPLATE.md

 #### If change over time view, is it in 2006-2010 or 2012-2016 columns?:

+#### What is the value now and what should it be instead?
+What is the significance coding now and what should it be instead?:

 <!-- For Bugs -->

 #### How to reproduce this bug: